 - Use whatever color paper you like.
-Cut out eyes, nose, and mouth for the witch’s face.
+Cut out eyes, nose, and mouth for the Halloween witch's face.
 Use a marker to draw pupils, teeth or whatever you like on the facial features.

 - Glue the eyes, nose, and mouth on the eggplant.

-- Pick another color of paper to make a hat for the witch.
+- Pick another color of paper to make a hat for the Halloween witch.
 First, cut a large circle.
 Then cut a large triangle.
 Decorate the cutouts if you like.
 On the bottom edge of the triangle, fold over a little strip.
 With tape, attach the triangle strip to the circle.

 - For the broom, cut this shape out of brown paper.
 Then use scissors to cut the broom head strands.

 - Cut a few toothpicks in half.
 [An adult might be best for this task!]
 Place the hat on top of the eggplant and stick 2 toothpicks through the taped-down hat strip, on the backside of the hat.
-Then you can attach the broom to the eggplant with a toothpick OR make arms out of toothpicks and then tape the broom to an arm.
+Then you can attach the broom to the eggplant witch with a toothpick OR make arms out of toothpicks and then tape the broom to an arm.

-- You have a witch!
+- You have an adorable Halloween witch!